dancar/passway/README.md

 2Do
 ---
 - [X] Minimal UI
-- [ ] Starting from an empty dataset, defining new passcode
+- [X] Starting from an empty dataset, defining new passcode
+- [ ] Changing existing passcode
 - [ ] Fix Add new bug which doesn't clear last added
 - [ ] Fix bug when changing an item, it collapses
 - [ ] Form validation: no empty name